HAVING TROUBLE GETTING THROUGH ON OUR MAIN NUMBER ABOVE?

 |Width options||26”, 30”, 34”||30”||24”, 30”, 35”|

-|Cutting Height adjustment||6 positions within 2.5” range via adjustable full-width steel roller: causes no compression on beds, stays on top of raised beds (caster wheels optional if desired)||Variable within 2” range via adjustable full-width steel roller: causes no compression on beds, stays on top of raised beds||Variable within 3.5” range via adjustable caster wheels (OK for field mowing, not good for raised beds)|
+|Cutting Height adjustment||6 positions within 2.5” range via adjustable full-width steel roller: causes no compression on beds, stays on top of raised beds.
+Adjusts by 2 bolts.
+(Instantly-adjustable Caster Wheels optional if desired)||Variable within 2” range via adjustable full-width steel roller: causes no compression on beds, stays on top of raised beds.
+Adjusts by fast screw-crank.||Variable within 3.5” range via instantly-adjustable caster wheels (OK for field mowing, not good for raised beds)|

-|“Floating” mower deck||Yes, mower “swivels” in PTO coupling to allow mower to follow ground contours separate from tractor wheels (smoother cut)||None, deck is rigid to tractor||None, deck is rigid to tractor|
+|“Floating” mower deck||Yes, mower “swivels” in PTO coupling to allow mower to follow ground contours separate from tractor wheels (smoother cut, better tractor handling)||None, deck is rigid to tractor||None, deck is rigid to tractor|

 |Blade type||Heavy-duty Y blades standard, scarification or lawn mowing blades optional||Heavy-duty Y blades standard, lawn mowing blades optional||Light-duty Y blades standard, lawn mowing blades optional|

-|Caster Wheels||Optional, adjustable (only potentially desirable for field mowing…no good on raised beds)||Not available||Standard, adjustable (full-width roller optional for raised beds [extra cost])|
+|Caster Wheels||Optional.
+Adjustable, large solid rubber 8” diameter x 2.25” wide wheels (only potentially desirable for field mowing…not good on raised beds)||Not available||Standard, adjustable (Optional Non-adjustable Full-width roller available, for working on raised beds)|

-|Front “Louver” (guard)||With individual swinging “flaps” for protection, Adjustable in height to accommodate different height materials||With individual swinging “flaps” for protection, NOT adjustable||Spring-loaded adjustment, no individual flaps|
+|Front “Louver / bulkhead” (safety guard)||Adjustable in height to accommodate different height materials, with individual hinged “flaps” for protection||With individual hinged “flaps” for protection, NOT adjustable in height||Spring-loaded 1-piece raising/lowering, no individual flaps|

 NOTE: Some farmers are starting to grow a cover-crop called SUN-HEMP.
-Virtually NO flail mower can cut this stuff once it is mature!!
+NO flail mower can cut this stuff once it is mature!!
 If you plan on growing sun-hemp, it must be mowed while the plant is young (first flowers just visible) and the stalks are still very supple and not woody / fibrous.